XRPLF/xrpl-dev-portal/content/references/protocol/ledger-data/ledger-entry-types/ticket.md

 ---
 html: ticket.html
 parent: ledger-entry-types.html
+seo:
-blurb: A Ticket tracks an account sequence number that has been set aside for future use.
+    description: A Ticket tracks an account sequence number that has been set aside for future use.
 labels:
   - Transaction Sending
 ---